symfony/symfony-docs/contributing/documentation/standards.rst

   shorthand);
 * Inline hyperlinks are **not** used.
 Seperate the link and their target definition, which you add on the bottom of the page;
-* Inline markup should be closed at the same line as the open-string;
+* Inline markup should be closed on the same line as the open-string;
 * You should use a form of *you* instead of *we*.

 Example